josephwright/josephwright.github.io/_posts/2009-01-02-tex-and-namespaces.md

 ## LaTeX3 approaches

-The LaTeX3 “module” concept helps to some extent.
+The LaTeX3 'module' concept helps to some extent.
 This formalises what many package authors do in LaTeX2e, so that _all_ internal macros for a module (a package for LaTeX3) start with `\module` (or some fixed abbreviation for the module name).
 However, this leaves two issues:

 1. How are module names managed?
 2. What about user macros?